Auditions for Music Majors

 • Record video of yourself performing your two audition selections with accompaniment, if required.

 • Complete the Audition Request Form to upload your audition video files or links to video files.

-- You must notify in writing (by fax or letter) your proposed audition repertoire choices a minimum of two weeks prior to your scheduled audition date.
+- You must notify in writing (by email) your proposed audition repertoire choices a minimum of two weeks prior to your scheduled audition date.

 - Candidates auditioning on more than one instrument, or as singer and instrumentalist, should offer one prepared work in each medium.

 Applicants to the Composition Concentration will be asked to present and discuss a small portfolio of printed or manuscript scores of their works (preferably with a recording of at least one of those works).
 Composers may also offer to perform one of their own works, of which a score must be available.

 Three brief tests are used to help faculty understand students’ skill levels in key areas of musicianship and to appropriately place students within the sequence of theory and musicianship courses.
 The three music tests cover: